Return to Lesson Plan Index

 - Show pictures of various types of boats - sailboats, barges, fishing boats, recreational boats, etc. and ask students to discuss the similarities and differences of the boats.

 - Tell them that a block of steel sinks, yet ships made of steel float.

-- Tell participants that they are to create a "ship" using modeling clay so that it is capable of carrying the greatest amount of cargo (pennies) without sinking.
+- Tell students that they are to create a "ship" using modeling clay so that it is capable of carrying the greatest amount of cargo (pennies) without sinking.

-- Divide participants into groups of appropriate size so that every member can contribute.
+- Divide students into groups of appropriate size so that every member can contribute.

-- Instruct participants to create a data table to record testing results and then allow them to test their crafts using the plastic container filled with water and pennies for the cargo.
+- Instruct students to create a data table to record testing results and then allow them to test their crafts using the plastic container filled with water and pennies for the cargo.

 - Ask groups to come together and report their findings.